 Choose 3 strengths that represent yourself and define each one; try to link the meaning of them with real examples from past work experience or in your life in general.
 Now, choose 3 more strengths which you would like to improve and try to explain why they are important for you.
 In this way, you will show the interviewer that you have self-confidence and are pro-active.

 Control your body language!
-It might be worth practicing with a member of your family, a friend or colleague, especially if you have not attended any interviews up to now so that this would work in your favour!
+It might be worth practising with a member of your family, a friend or colleague, especially if you have not attended any interviews up to now so that this would work in your favour!

 Research about the company and prepare some questions that you would like to ask to the interviewer.
 This will manifest that you have an interest in the organisation.